 Normal and advanced tripods (also more expensive) usually come without a head.
 Such heads are interchangeable or removable.
 It means that you buy a tripod and a head (or more heads) separately, depending on your needs.
-Advantages:

 - You can have more heads with one tripod, for different types of photography.

-- When there is a problem with one part of the tripod (for example, legs get warned out from usage), you can buy a new tripod, but you don’t have to buy new heads (and vice versa).
+- When there is a problem with one part of the tripod (for example, legs get warned out from usage), you can buy a new tripod, but you don’t have to buy new heads (or vice versa).